keitaroinc/ckanext-calendar/CONTRIBUTING.md

-## How to contribute to ckanext-saml2auth
+## How to contribute to ckanext-calendar

 #### **Did you find a bug?**